"Tech Papers" by panic

 LCB header concept detail

-The shared port has a somewhat larger diameter primary pipe.
-This is because the port is pressurized by the other cylinder every 360°, and added area is needed to reduce residual pressure.
+diameter primary pipe.
+This is because the port is pressurized by the two center cylinders in rotation every 360°, and added area is needed to reduce residual pressure.
 Based on the pipe sizes normally found in these engines and the commercially available sizes, the common pipe is about 1/8” (.125”, 3.2mm) larger OD than the individual pipe OD for smaller engines, and about 3/16” (.1875”, 4.8mm) larger in larger engines.

-The shared pipe is the full calculated length (viz., about twice the length of the individual pipes), and join the primary pipes from the other cylinders after they merge.
+The shared primary pipe is the full calculated length (viz., about twice the length of the individual primary pipes), and join the pipes from the other cylinders after they merge.
 Here’s the concept, shown above right; click on the picture for a larger image.

-To predict the required pipe size the usual rule of 300 feet per second gas speed at peak power works fairly well for the end cylinders (1 & 4 or 1 & 6) but not for the shared ports, since not only is the gas volume higher but the timing of port pressurization depends on the firing order.
-Shown, right, is the entire LCB header and collector system for a four cylinder engine; click on the picture for a larger image.
+To predict the required pipe size the usual rule of 300 feet per second gas speed at peak power works fairly well for the end cylinders (1 & 4) but not for the shared ports, since not only is the gas volume higher but the timing of port pressurization depends on the firing order.
+Shown, right, is the entire LCB header and collector system; click on the picture for a larger image.

 LCB header concept detail